ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 ===== Why =====

-The [[https://owasp.org/www-project-top-ten/|OWASP Top 10]] lists common vulnerabilities sorted by prevalence, exploitability, detectability, and impact.
-Each ranked out of 3.
-The current list (2017) continues to list these issues:
+The [[https://owasp.org/www-project-top-ten/|OWASP Top 10]] lists common vulnerabilities scored out of 3 for prevalence, exploitability, detectability, and impact.

-**A1: Injection** - common prevalence (2), easy for attackers to detect/exploit (3), severe impact (3).

-**A7: XSS** - widespread prevalence (3), easy for attackers to detect/exploit (3), moderate impact (2).
+The current list (2017) puts **Injection** vulnerabilities at the top (common prevalence, 2; easy for attackers to detect/exploit, 3; severe impact, 3); and **XSS** at 7 (widespread prevalence, 3; easy for attackers to detect/exploit, 3; moderate impact, 2).

-These have always been listed: 2003 (A6/A4), 2004 (A6/A4), 2007 (A2/A1), 2010 (A1/A2), 2013 (A1/A3), 2017 (A1/A7).
+And they have always been on the list - 2003 (A6/A4), 2004 (A6/A4), 2007 (A2/A1), 2010 (A1/A2), 2013 (A1/A3), 2017 (A1/A7).

-It's because these mistakes are very easy to make, and hard to identify - is_literal() directly addresses these vulnerabilities.
+These vulnerabilities are easy to make, and hard to identify - is_literal() directly addresses this.

 ===== Examples =====

 The [[https://www.doctrine-project.org/projects/doctrine-orm/en/current/reference/query-builder.html#high-level-api-methods|Doctrine Query Builder]] allows a custom WHERE clause to be provided as a string.
-This is intended for use with literals and placeholders, but does not protect against this simple mistake:
+This is intended for use with literals and placeholders, but it cannot protect against this simple mistake:

 <code php>
 // INSECURE